Former Onslow County shelter dog is officially sworn in as the newest officer with the North Topsail Beach Police Department

 She’s been working and training hard to get to this moment.
 She just passed her certification last week and became a sworn-in officer on Thursday.

-Krypto is certified in scent detection for 3 different types of narcotics and human scent.
+Krypto is certified in scent detection for three different types of narcotics and human scent.
 She’s also certified in article tracking.
-Officer Sampogna shares more about their journey together so far.
+Sampogna shared more about their journey together so far.

 “There were times where I was like, I don’t know if this is going to work out.
 So, I had to work on myself and I had to work on her.
 So, I think obviously, we both grew from this.
 I think she’s benefited more out of this, getting a second chance,” said Sampogna.